marksav85/evaluate_news_nlp/README.md

 # Project Instructions
-This will build a web tool that allows users to run Natural Language Processing (NLP) on any text entered into the text field.
+This will build a web tool that allows users to run Natural Language Processing (NLP) on any website article when the URL is entered into the text field.
 NLP is the ability of an application to understand the human language, written or oral.

-This tool will help us classify the information available in the text or article, and check the content for _agreement_, _confidence_ and _irony_.
+This tool will help us classify the information available in the article, and check the content for _agreement_, _confidence_ and _irony_.

 ## Stage 1 - Getting Started - Setting up the Project